anardelli/jaffa-rpc-library/README.md

 }
 ```

-Next, you inject this transport interface through autowiring:
+Next, you could inject this transport interface using @Autowire:

 ```java
 @Autowired